Moholy-Nagy University of Art and Design

 • Encourages individual sustainability action while building community

-The MOME Gilisztár community composting station and related events are funded by the MOL – New Europe Foundation’s Green Oasis 2025 grant.
+The MOME Gilisztár community composting facility and its related events were realized in 2025 with the support of the MOL – New Europe Foundation’s Green Oasis 2025 grant.

 Member of the European